 Or when they rename the same file to two different names.

-One of the main features of Pijul is that its internal representation of repositories models conflicts.
-Patches can be applied to a conflicting repository, leaving the conflict resolution for later.
+One of the main features of Pijul is that its internal representation of repositories fully models conflicts.
+Patches can even be applied to a conflicting repository, leaving the conflict resolution for later.